ScottLogic/blog/_posts/2026-01-30-traversals-rewrites.md

 In [Part 1]({{site.baseurl}}/2026/01/09/java-the-immutability-gap.html) and [Part 2]({{site.baseurl}}/2026/01/16/optics-fundamentals.html),
 we established why optics matter and how they work.
-In Part 3, we built our expression language AST and applied basic optics (lenses for field access and prisms for variant matching).
-We even created a simple optimiser.
-But there's a fundamental limitation we need to address: how do we visit *all* nodes in a tree, not just the top level?
+In [Part 3]({{site.baseurl}}/2026/01/23/ast-basic-optics.html), we built our expression language AST and applied basic optics using lenses for field access and prisms for variant matching.
+finally, we created a simple optimiser, but left things hanging with a fundamental limitation that we shall address now:
+_How do we visit *all* nodes in a tree, not just the top level?_

-This is where traversals become the essential tool.
+This is where traversals come into play as the essential tool.
 A traversal focuses on zero or more elements within a structure, making it perfect for recursive tree operations.

 The [Focus DSL](https://higher-kinded-j.github.io/latest/optics/ch4_intro.html) provides `TraversalPath`: a fluent wrapper around traversals that makes collection navigation elegant and composable.
 By the end of this article, you'll be writing code like: